arklumpus/sMap/Readme.md

 ## Compiling sMap from source

-To be able to compile sMap from source, you will need to install the [.NET Core 3 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0) or higher for your operating system.
+To be able to compile sMap from source, you will need to install the [.NET Core 6 SDK](https://dotnet.microsoft.com/download/dotnet-core/6.0) for your operating system.

 You can use [Microsoft Visual Studio](https://visualstudio.microsoft.com/it/vs/) to compile the program.
 The following instructions will cover compiling sMap from the command line, instead.

-First of all, you will need to download the sMap source code: [sMap-1.0.6.tar.gz](https://github.com/arklumpus/sMap/archive/v1.0.6.tar.gz) and extract it somewhere.
+First of all, you will need to download the sMap source code: [sMap-1.0.7.tar.gz](https://github.com/arklumpus/sMap/archive/v1.0.7.tar.gz) and extract it somewhere.

 ### Windows
 Open a command-line window in the folder where you have extracted the source code, and type: